Dhiraj240/MotionEstimation/README.md

 This Docker image is also available on Docker Hub [dhiraj240/dockeresa:01][3].

-## The whole size used in this container is compact and is packaged in small size due to use of best docker image building practices.
+## Working on Alpine to reduce its size
-## It is of size 2 MB which could have been more than 200 MB without the use of my development process.
+## It can become to size 2 MB which could have been more than 200 MB without the use of my development process.

 ## ESA JPIP Server